Great Rann of Kutch

 The Great Rann of Kutch (/gu/) is a salt marsh in the Thar Desert in the Kutch District of Gujarat, India.
 It is about 7500 km^{2} (2900 sq miles) in area and is reputed to be one of the largest salt deserts in the world.
 This area has been inhabited by the Kutchi people.

-The Gujarati word Rann and Sindhi word Rinn is derived from Sanskrit/Vedic word ' (इरिण), meaning the salt flat or barren ground, attested in the Rigveda and Mahabharata.
+The Gujarati word Rann and Sindhi word Rinn are derived from the Sanskrit/Vedic word ' (इरिण), meaning the salt flat or barren ground, attested in the Rigveda and Mahabharata.
 It is the southern extension of the Thar Desert.
+The northern half of the Rann of Kutch was under the Kalhora dynasty of Sindh.

 Location and description

 The Great Rann of Kutch, including the Banni grasslands on its southern edge, is situated in the district of Kutch and comprises some 30000 km2 between the Gulf of Kutch and the mouth of the Indus River in southern Pakistan.
 The marsh can be accessed from the village of Khavda in Kutch District.
 The Great Rann of Kutch together with the Little Rann of Kutch is called Rann of Kutch.

 In India's summer monsoon, the flat semi-desert of salty clay and mudflats, which average 15 meters above sea level, fills with standing water.
 In very wet years, the wetland extends from the Gulf of Kutch on the west through to the Gulf of Khambhat on the east.

 The area was a vast shallow of the Arabian Sea until continuing geological uplift closed off the connection with the sea, creating a vast lake that was still navigable during the time of Alexander the Great.
 The Ghaggar River, which presently empties into the semi-desert of northern Rajasthan, formerly emptied into the Rann of Kutch, but the lower reaches of the river dried up as its upstream tributaries were captured by the Indus and Ganges thousands of years ago.
 Traces of the delta and its distributary channels on the northern boundary of the Rann of Kutch were documented by the Geological Survey of India in 2000.

 The Luni River, which originates in Rajasthan, drains into the semi-desert in the northeast corner of the Rann.
 Other rivers feeding into the marsh include the Rupen from the east and the West Banas River from the northeast.
 Nara Canal or Puran river which is a delta channel of the Indus River empties during floods into Kori Creek located in the Great Rann of Kutch.

 There are sandy islets of thorny scrub, forming a wildlife sanctuary and a breeding ground for some of the largest flocks of greater and lesser flamingos.
 Wildlife, including the Indian wild ass, shelter on islands of higher ground, called bets, during the flooding.